seqan/seqan/manual/source/Tutorial/SamBamIO.rst

      Review

    Objective
-     Extend the result of Assignment 1 by counting the number of unmapped reads.
+     Count the number of unmapped reads.

    Hints
      Use the function :dox:`BamAlignmentRecord#hasFlagUnmapped`.